thomasgtaylor/how.wtf/content/post/2023-04-05-patch-operations-for-updating-api-resources-with-the-aws-cli.md

 categories:
 - cloud
 date: 2023-04-05 23:45:00-04:00
-description: How to use the patch operations argument when updating API resources with the AWS CLI
+description: How to use the patch operations argument when updating API resourceswith the AWS CLI
 tags:
 - aws
 - aws-cli